Street children: NGO responses

 Horatio Alger's book, Tattered Tom; or, The Story of a Street Arab (1871), is an early example of the appearance of street children in literature.
 The book follows the tale of a homeless girl who lives by her wits on the streets of New York City.
 Other examples from popular fiction include Kim, from Rudyard Kipling's novel of the same name, who is a street child in colonial India.
 Gavroche, in Victor Hugo's Les Misérables, Fagin's crew of child pickpockets in Charles Dickens's Oliver Twist, a similar group of child thieves in Cornelia Funke's The Thief Lord, and Sherlock Holmes' "Baker Street Irregulars" are other notable examples of the presence of street children in popular works of literature.

 During the mid-1970s in Australia, a number of youth refuges were established.
-These refuges were founded by local youth workers, providing crisis accommodation, soon began getting funding from the Australian government.
-In New South Wales, these early refuges include Caretakers Cottage, Young People's Refuge, Taldemunde among others.
+These refuges were founded by local youth workers, providing crisis accommodation, and soon began getting funding from the Australian government.
+In New South Wales, these early refuges include Caretakers Cottage, Young People's Refuge, and Taldemunde among others.
 Within years of their founding, these refuges began receiving funding from the Department of Family and Community Services.